arnaveenkumar/flask_fast/README.md

 # flask_todo_app

-I’m developing a to-do app that allows users to add, edit, and remove tasks using a Flask-RESTful API.
+I’m developing a to-do app that allows users to add and remove tasks using a Flask-RESTful API.

 ## Features